-24.4.3.
+23.4.3.
 Hardware Slave Address Recognition

 The SMBus hardware has the capability to automatically recognize incoming slave addresses and send an ACK without software intervention.
 Automatic slave address recognition is enabled by setting the EHACK bit in register SMB0ADM to 1.
 This will enable both automatic slave address recognition and automatic hardware ACK generation for received bytes (as a master or slave).
-More detail on automatic hardware ACK generation can be found in Section 24.4.2.2.
+More detail on automatic hardware ACK generation can be found in Section 23.4.2.2.

-The registers used to define which address(es) are recognized by the hardware are the SMBus Slave Address register (SFR Definition 24.3) and the SMBus Slave Address Mask register (SFR Definition 24.4).
+The registers used to define which address(es) are recognized by the hardware are the SMBus Slave Address register (SFR Definition 23.3) and the SMBus Slave Address Mask register (SFR Definition 23.4).
 A single address or range of addresses (including the General Call Address 0x00) can be specified using these two registers.
 The most-significant seven bits of the two registers are used to define which addresses will be ACKed.
 A 1 in bit positions of the slave address mask SLVM[6:0] enable a comparison between the received slave address and the hardware's slave address SLV[6:0] for those bits.
 A 0 in a bit of the slave address mask means that bit will be treated as a "don't care" for comparison purposes.
 In this case, either a 1 or a 0 value are acceptable on the incoming slave address.
 Additionally, if the GC bit in register SMB0ADR is set to 1, hardware will recognize the General Call Address (0x00).
-Table 24.4 shows some example parameter settings and the slave addresses that will be recognized by hardware under those conditions.
-Refer to "Limitations for Hardware Acknowledge Feature" on page 303 when using hardware slave address recognition.
+Table 23.4 shows some example parameter settings and the slave addresses that will be recognized by hardware under those conditions.